Categories

 Also, using proof of address as a form of ID verification means that your business will comply with AMLD5 and protect it from other fraudulent risks.

-What’s the Need for Proving Address?
+What’s the Need for a Proving Address?

 To avoid risks of fraud, proving customers’ addresses is vital for companies like financial institutions, eCommerce platforms, online marketplaces, and gambling sites.
 Businesses that have to prove customer identities to offer their services need to verify customer addresses.